slsu0424/slsu0424.github.io/_posts/2023-10-24-advancing-analysis-fda-adverse-events-using-llms.md

 ---
 Patient safety continues to be an issue in 2023, with nearly [1 in 4 patients](https://www.nbcnews.com/health/health-news/nearly-1-4-us-hospital-patients-experience-harmful-event-study-finds-rcna65119) experiencing an adverse event upon admission.
 Up to 40% of adverse events were related to medications given in the hospital, underscoring the importance of post-market drug surveillance and appropriate bedside staffing.

 For the former, consumers and healthcare professionals are encouraged to report adverse events to the FDA.
 The information is captured in the [FDA Adverse Events Reporting System](https://www.fda.gov/drugs/surveillance/questions-and-answers-fdas-adverse-event-reporting-system-faers), which is used to improve product safety and protect public health.
 Over the years, [NLP](https://www.lifescienceleader.com/doc/how-the-fda-views-natural-language-processing-0001) has been used to improve FDA case analysis, such as identifying causal relationships between products and adverse events.
-AI continues to play an important role there, now applying [LLMs](https://www.fda.gov/about-fda/nctr-research-focus-areas/bertox-initiative) to improve efficiency and accuracy.
+AI continues to play an important role there, now using [LLMs](https://www.fda.gov/about-fda/nctr-research-focus-areas/bertox-initiative) to improve efficiency and accuracy.

 rom a technical lens, this was a topic I explored in my September [talk](https://www.meetup.com/cloud-data-driven/events/294617896/) on LLMs.
 I covered 2 healthcare examples of using LLMs with LangChain, and LLMs with SQL databases.